Mani Kumar Chetri

-Mani Kumar Chetri (born 23 May 1920) is an Indian cardiologist, a former director of West Bengal State Health Services and a former director of the IPGMER and SSKM Hospital, Kolkata.
-He is an elected fellow of the National Academy of Medical Sciences and a recipient of the fourth highest Indian civilian award of Padma Shri from the Government of India in 1974.
+Mani Kumar Chetri (23 May 1920 – 5 April 2026) was an Indian cardiologist who was director of West Bengal State Health Services and a director of the IPGMER and SSKM Hospital, Kolkata.
+He was an elected fellow of the National Academy of Medical Sciences and a recipient of the fourth highest Indian civilian award of Padma Shri from the Government of India in 1974.